harness/developer-hub/docs/chaos-engineering/features/probes/cmd-probe-usage.md

 ### Validation in inline mode

 When the probe in **inline mode** is used in a chaos experiment, you can see that the probe failed.
 This is because the actual value is an empty value but the expected value is different.
-The experiment doesn't specify any environment variable that could associate with a user name, so the resultant value is empty.
+The experiment doesn't specify any environment variable that could be associated with a user name, so the resultant value is empty.

   ![validation inline](./static/cmd-probe-usage/val-inline.png)